netsec-ethz/scion-tutorials/content/sample_projects/remote_sig.md

 sudo ip route show table 12
 ```

+## Testing

+You can test that your SIG configuration works by running some traffic over it.

 Add some server on host B and client on host A:

 Host B: